KarenBreytenbach/network/docs/gzip.internal.md

 In this example you will not be able to edit configuration on the server to enable GZIP.
 To enable GZIP and speed up your website you'll need to either:

 * Contact your hosting provider and ask about enabling GZIP for your text based assets.
-* Use a external such as [Cloudflare](cloudflare.com) who do various things to speed up your website by acting as a proxy.
-One of these optimisations being enabling GZIP.
+* Use an external solution such as [Cloudflare](cloudflare.com) who do various things to speed up your website by acting as a proxy, one of these optimisations being enabling GZIP.
 Free plans are offered for users starting out.

 ## NGINX